MorelAntoine/Unity-Character-Mechanism/README.md

 Input

     - MotionConfiguration
-        Contain the motion configuration (e.g. should adapt the state action for the NavMesh)
+        Contain the motion configuration

     - MotionInput
-        Contain the input information used by the behaviour and the motion state machine (e.g. bJumpButton)
+        Contain the input information used by a behaviour and a motion state machine (e.g. bJumpButton)

 System Extra Components

     - EnvironmentContext(2D or 3D)
-        Allow you to get information between the character and the environment (e.g. IsGrounded)
+        Allow to get information between a character and the environment (e.g. IsGrounded)

     - LocomotionProfile(2D or 3D)
-        If you don't use RootMotion, this profile define all the variables you need to move your character
+        If you don't use RootMotion, this class define all the required variables to move a character

 ## Dependencies